 Get an appointment

-If you haven’t been in touch with your MP yet, find their contact information here.
+If you haven’t been in touch before, find your MP's contact information here.
 Write to them asking for an appointment where you can talk in person or on a video call.
 These meetings generally last around 15 minutes.

 Sometimes it can be difficult to get a meeting, especially if your MP has a high profile.
 Support staff might say that they are too busy and that there are no appointments left.
 So you may have to be persistent.
 Don’t take no for an answer.
 Make it clear you want to talk to your MP and that you’d like to know how they are going to make that happen.
 Wherever possible, fit in with your MP’s availability, e.g. say that when a window appears in the diary, you are happy to be contacted at short notice.